-The first approach are basically solutions that have an additional agent installed on the application server to improve test results.
+The first approach is basically DAST solutions that have an additional agent installed on the application server to improve test results.
 The architecture more or less looks like this:

-Many vendors such as HP, IBM and Accunetix extended there tools with this function.
-The most sophisticated implementation of this approach is to my knowledge Seeker that has been recently acquired by Synopsys (Coveritry) from Quotium.
+Many vendors such as HP, IBM, and Accunetix extended their tools with this function.
+The most sophisticated implementation of this approach is to my knowledge Seeker that has been recently acquired by Synopsys (Coventry) from Quotium.
 Seeker is basically an enterprise scanning solution that integrates both DAST and IAST capability.
-It thereby actively runs continuous security tests (“attacks”) such as SQL Injection against a Web application and identifies (that different to a classic DAST solution) potential vulnerabilities with its agent that observes the application from within the application server.
+It thereby actively runs continuous security tests (“attacks”) such as SQL Injection against a Web application and identifies (that is different from a classic DAST solution) potential vulnerabilities with its agent that observes the application from within the application server.

 Full IAST (Passive)

-The only “full” IAST tool on the market is to my knowledge currently Contrast IAST from Contrast Inc. The approach of Contrast IAST is a bit different to tools like Seeker.
-The main differnce is that Contrast does not actively performs attacks against a web application but analyzes instrumented code purely passively.
-This is in fact a huge advantage, since it will not affect other testing activities that run at the same time and only business testing (manual or automatic) are required to trigger security tests:
+The only “full” IAST tool on the market is to my knowledge currently Contrast IAST from Contrast Inc. The approach of Contrast IAST is a bit different from tools like Seeker.
+The main difference is that Contrast does not actively perform attacks against a web application but analyzes instrumented code purely passively.
+This is in fact a huge advantage since it will not affect other testing activities that run at the same time and only business testing (manual or automatic) are required to trigger security tests:

-The integration and execution of Constrast IAST is extremely simple: It just need to be activated on the application servers that are used for testing once.
-After that you assign a license to the application you want to have tested on the Contrast management console and you are good to go.
-Whenever someone (or some tools) run tests against this application contrast will analyze the data flows for potential security problems and reports them on the central security console, to a central system such as Sonar or by custom alerts directly to an assigned mail address.
+The integration and execution of Contrast IAST is extremely simple: It just needs to be activated on the application servers that are used for testing once.
+After that, you assign a license to the application you want to have tested on the Contrast management console and you are good to go.
+Whenever someone (or some tools) run tests against this application contrast will analyze the data flow for potential security problems and reports them on the central security console, to a central system such as Sonar, or by custom alerts directly to an assigned mail address.